Overall ranking: Came 105th out of 123 in the Complete University Guide for 2015.

 History: North Staffordshire Polytechnic was formed with the merger of Stoke-on-Trent College of Art and the North Staffordshire College of Technology in Stoke, and the Staffordshire College of Technology in Stafford, later absorbing a teacher training facility in Madeley, before changing its name to Staffordshire Polytechnic and then eventually Staffordshire University.

 Address: Two main campuses, Stoke-on-Trent and Stafford.
-There is also a satellite site at Lichfield and a base at Shrewsbury and Telford Hospital.
+There is also a satellite site at Lichfield and bases at Shrewsbury, Oswestry and Telford Hospital.

 Ambience: Stoke is the biggest campus, housing law, business, sciences, art and design, sport health and exercise, and computing.
 Engineering and technology, business, health (nursing), and computing are studied at the yellow and red brick Stafford campus, on a green-field site on the outskirts of the county town, which boasts a £5m Octagon computer centre with high-tech facilities.
 The Lichfield campus is the administrative base for Foundation Degree Forward and the site where students can further their entrepreneurial dreams in a cluster of enterprise units.

-Vital statistics: Big, with around 16,000 students, of whom around 9,000 are full-time undergraduates.
-Around 40 per cent are over the age of 21.
+Vital statistics: Big, with over 16,000 students, of whom around 12,677 are undergraduates.
+Two thirds of students are full-time.
 Good sports facilities with sports centres on the Stoke and Stafford campuses, including a fitness suite, a dance and aerobics studio, a sports hall, and all-weather outdoor football and tennis courts.

 Added value: Diverse range of media courses and also courses in music technology and sports technology, aimed at those who want to go into sound recording or become sports coaches.
 Other popular courses include forensic science, business management, computing science, film technology, graphics design, law, computer games design, and sports studies.
-New fast-track (two-year) degrees available in accounting and finance, business management, English literature, geography, law, and motorsport technology (nine-month foundation degree).
+Fast-track (two-year) degrees available in accounting and finance, business management, English literature, geography, law, and motorsport technology (nine-month foundation degree).
 The university have invested more than £10m in transforming the Stoke campus, which involved moving the engineering facility from Stafford to the re-purposed Mellor building in Stoke as part of Staffordshire University’s plan to create a regional powerhouse for the STEM subjects.
 The new £30m Science Centre, boasting state-of-the-art engineering facilities, opened in October 2012.
 Crucially, the university also plans to move the majority of courses to the Stoke-on-Trent campus by 2016.
 Click here to find out more about the move.

 Glittering alumni: Jim Davies, former Prodigy and Pitchshifter guitarist; Michael Dent, multi-millionaire owner of Spectra International.